centyrajput/Medi-Care/README.md

 # Medi-Care
-This repository is for the landing page for reactjs develpment
+This repository is for the landing page for reactjs development